Generic selectors

 Championship attendances 2025/26: Early season averages

 There are surprises at both ends of the table.
-Sheffield United, last season's playoff finalists, are currently in the bottom three, while Stoke City, a side tipped for the drop at the start of the season, are just one point behind Middlesbrough in second.
+Sheffield United, last season's playoff finalists, are currently in the bottom three, while Stoke City, a side tipped for the drop at the start of the season, are just three points away from being in the automatic promotion positions.

 Championship attendances